MichaelCade/90DaysOfDevOps/Days/day85.md

 ### Search Engine

-In the last section we actually used a Search Engine database in the way of Elasticsearch.
+In the last section, we used a Search Engine database in the way of Elasticsearch.

-A search-engine database is a type of non-relational database that is dedicated to the search of data content.
-Search-engine databases use indexes to categorise the similar characteristics among data and facilitate search capability.
+A search-engine database is a type of non-relational database that is dedicated to the search for data content.
+Search-engine databases use indexes to categorise similar characteristics among data and facilitate search capability.

 _Elasticsearch is a search engine based on the Lucene library.
 It provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents._